Cherry pie is a snap if you can cherry pie filling ahead of time. Cherries are an acid food and can be safely water bath canned.

-These directions are for either sweet cherries like bing cherries (this is what you see in the pictures) OR sour cherries that you traditionally use for pies.
+These directions are for canning cherry pie filling, using either sweet cherries like bing cherries (this is what you see in the pictures) OR sour cherries that you traditionally use for pies.

 Gather your canning supplies